310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 You said it yourself that we don’t have enough people for the signboards.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori sad %}
 I know, but… handling the signboards is physical work, so asking Shinkai-senpai for help with that is a little awkward…

 We’ll be using a hammer too, so it’s pretty dangerous…
 {% endbubble %}

 {% bubble Kanata v2 %}
-ehehe, please do not worry~♪ i excel in [physical work].
+ehehe, please do not worry~♪ i excel in [physical work], you know?
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora surprised0 %}
 Whaa— I didn’t expect that!
-You don’t look fragile enough to be pushed around, but I didn’t think you’d be good at physical work.
+You don’t look soft enough to be crushed or anything, but I didn’t think you’d be good at physical work.
 {% endbubble %}

-{% bubble Kanata v2 %}
+{% bubble Kanata smilesoft2 %}
 i am the one who carried the [fish tanks] to the [marine life club]~

 they are [tanks] full of [fish] living inside. it would be terrible if they got [hurt], so i cannot allow [other people] to handle it…♪
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora fist %}
-Ooh, you have even more strength than I thought… That’s the mysterious Shinkai-senpai for you!
+Ooh, you have even more strength than I thought… That’s awesome; I expect nothing less from the mysterious Shinkai-senpai!
 {% endbubble %}

 {% bubble Kanata v2 %}